CloudLabs-MOC/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/02-load-data-with-power-query-in-power-bi-desktop.md

 	  ![](./images/lab2-04-67.png)

-10. In the status bar, verify that the query now has eight columns and 397 rows.
+10. In the status bar, verify that the query now has 8 columns and 397 rows.

 	![](./images/lab2-04-68n.png)